 (play scales quarter note=60 in eighth note triplet slurs);

-Winds: 2 octave A and Ab Major concert using the region band required scale rhythm (quarter notes on the tonic, followed by eighth notes) with arpeggios (in eighth note triplets).
+- Woodwinds: 2 octave A and Ab Major concert using the region band required scale rhythm (quarter notes on the tonic, followed by eighth notes) with arpeggios (in eighth note triplets).
 Metronome marking 90-100 (moderato) Full range chromatic stately all notes clearly in a comfortable tempo.

-Percussion: concert snare drum roll over three measures of 4/4 time quarter note = 60 starting piano, cres. to forte then decres. back to piano.
+- Percussion: concert snare drum roll over three measures of 4/4 time quarter note = 60 starting piano, cres. to forte then decres. back to piano.
 C Major Scale 2 octaves and arpeggios on mallet instrument of choice in 16th note rhythm.
 Metronome marking 120 (allegro)

-Harp: C major scale, hands together, at a comfortable tempo
+- Harp: C major scale, hands together, at a comfortable tempo

-All strings, winds and percussion: A solo piece where you can perform 16 measures of technical playing and ANOTHER 16 measure passage that is expressive playing OR TWO SOLO PIECES: 16 measure sections from EACH– one technical and the other expressive.
+All strings, woodwinds, brass and percussion: A solo piece where you can perform 16 measures of technical playing and ANOTHER 16 measure passage that is expressive playing OR TWO SOLO PIECES: 16 measure sections from EACH– one technical and the other expressive.
 Candidates should bear in mind that WAYS performs standard – difficult orchestral repertoire and your selection of solo material should reflect your readiness to perform at this level.

 GENERAL MEMBERSHIP GUIDELINES